Introduction

 Appendices

-This Shiny application is an interactive interface to parts of the R package secrdesign (Efford 2022a).
-It focuses on the effect of detector layout and other design variables on the precision of density estimates, measured by the relative standard error (RSE, aka CV).
-Vary settings on the Design page to obtain an immediate “rule-of-thumb” approximation to RSE(\(\hat D\)), based on the expected numbers of recaptures and distinct individuals (Efford and Boulanger 2019).
+The application focuses on the effect of detector layout and other design variables on the precision of density estimates, measured by the relative standard error (RSE, aka CV).
+Vary settings on the Design page to obtain an immediate “rule-of-thumb” approximation to RSE($\hat D$), based on the expected numbers of recaptures and distinct individuals (Efford and Boulanger 2019).
 The current source code is available from https://GitHub.com/MurrayEfford/secrdesignapp.

-The approximation is biased low for some layouts, especially when sample size is small.
+The RSE approximation is biased low for some layouts, especially when sample size is small.
 A correction factor may be applied to adjust the approximation.
 Refine the approximation by simulating data from the chosen design; this may take a long time.
 The correction factor is updated automatically from simulation results (see Options to suppress this).
 Use “Add to summary” to include the current scenario in a spreadsheet for export.

 secrdesign-manual.pdf (details of each function)